Slow Cooker Chicken and Stewed Tomatoes is a complete meal packed with healthy vegetables and an aroma you'll love to come home to.

 Freezer Instructions

-We used this recipe at our Make-Ahead Meal Stores.
+We offered chicken cacciatore with stewed tomatoes at our Make-Ahead Meal Stores.
 It's a tried and true freezer meal that can be prepared before you cook it.
-I recommend making one up for the freezer at the same time.
+I recommend making one up for the freezer while you have everything out.

 Just dump all of the ingredients into a freezer bag that seals (double bag it) or an airtight container with a lid.

-When you are ready to enjoy chicken and stewed tomatoes, simply defrost it in the refrigerator overnight and then cook pour into your slow cooker.
+When you are ready to enjoy it, simply defrost it in the refrigerator overnight, and cook as you usually would the next day.
 You can always add additional vegetables you have on hand at this point too!

 More Slow Cooker Comfort Meals